-In 2017, we were able to grow market share in seven of 11 of our "power brands" in measured channels.
-Our global product portfolio consists of both premium (60% of total worldwide consumer revenue in 2017) and value (40% of total worldwide consumer revenue in 2017) brands, which we believe enables us to succeed in a range of economic environments.
+In the domestic business, seven out of 11 "power brands" met or exceeded category growth for the full year 2018.
+Our global product portfolio consists of both premium (65% of total worldwide consumer revenue in 2018) and value (35% of total worldwide consumer revenue in 2018) brands, which we believe enables us to succeed in a range of economic environments.
 We intend to continue to develop a portfolio of appealing new products to build loyalty among cost-conscious consumers.

-Over the past 17 years, we have diversified from an almost exclusively U.S. business to a global company with approximately 17% of sales derived from foreign countries in 2017.
-We have operations in six countries (Canada, Mexico, U.K., France, Australia, and Brazil), recently established a subsidiary in Germany and export to over 130 other countries.
-In 2017, we benefited from our expanded global footprint; however, we have focused and will continue to focus on selectively expanding our global business.
-Net sales generated outside of the U.S. are exposed to foreign currency exchange rate fluctuations as well as political uncertainty which could impact future operating results.
+Over the past two decades, we have diversified from an almost exclusively U.S. business to a global company with approximately 18% of sales derived from foreign countries in 2018.
+We have operations in seven countries (Canada, Mexico, U.K., France, Germany, Australia, and Brazil) and export to over 130 other countries.
+In 2018, we benefited from our expanded global footprint and expect to continue to focus on selectively expanding our global business.
+If we are unable to expand our business internationally at the rate that we expect, we may not realize the operational benefits that we anticipate.